perthcpe23/mjpeg-mock-server/README.md

+## mjpeg-mock-server
+This repository turns a set of local JPEG images into MJPEG video stream.

 ## How to run
 1. Make sure you have `images` directory with `.jpg` files inside at the same location with `.go` file.
 2. Execute this command